 To compete with other casinos at the time, two French brothers François and Louis Blanc developed the single 0 roulette wheel in 1843.

-François Blanc (1806 – 1877) was a clever and successful business who owned the famous Monte Carlo casino.
+François Blanc (1806 – 1877) was a clever and successful businessman who owned the famous Monte Carlo casino.
 By introducing the single 0 style roulette wheel, he could compete against the casinos of Paris which offered the traditional wheel with both single and double zero house pockets.
 His roulette offered better odds to the players.

 The Roulette’s Connection To The Devil